Student Eligibility to Apply for Off-Campus Programs

-Participation in the Program is voluntary, but students agree to participate in the Program and cooperate with Earlham College, the Faculty Leader, and the group in all aspects of the Program.
+Participation in the program is voluntary, but students agree to participate in the program and cooperate with Earlham College, the Faculty Leader, and the group in all aspects of the program.

-Active participation in the orientation Program, satisfactory academic work, ability to meet the financial obligations of the Program, willingness to be a responsible and cooperative group member, conformity to Program rules and expectations, upholding laws and regulations of the area, good health that promotes effective participation, disclosure of material information requested by the Program, and appropriate conduct in the host community or host country.
-Conduct that is potentially dangerous to the student or to others, such as the use or possession of illegal drugs or excessive alcohol consumption, may result in termination from the Program.
-Serious physical or mental health issues that hinder the student’s ability to participate successfully may also result in termination from the Program.
-Students who are dismissed from a Program or who leave a Program early will receive no credit for the semester.
+Active participation in the Cross-Cultural Explorations Pre course; satisfactory academic work; making satisfactory academic progress toward graduation; ability to meet the financial obligations of the program and the College; willingness to be a responsible and cooperative group member; conformity to program rules and expectations; upholding laws and regulations of the area; good health that promotes effective participation; disclosure of material information requested by the program; and appropriate conduct in the host community or host country.
+Conduct that is potentially dangerous to the student or to others, such as the use or possession of illegal drugs or excessive alcohol consumption, may result in termination from the program.
+Serious physical or mental health issues that hinder the student’s ability to participate successfully may also result in termination from the program.
+Students who are dismissed from a program or who leave a program early will receive no credit for the semester.

-Students are required to be fulltime students throughout the Program and will be enrolled in all of the courses offered on the Earlham off-campus Program.
+Students are required to be fulltime students throughout the program and will be enrolled in all of the courses offered on the Earlham off-campus program.
 Independent studies, audits, the Credit/No Credit option and variable credit are not permitted.
 Credit is awarded only as indicated on the course schedule.

-Grades from Earlham off-campus Programs will be included on the Earlham transcript and will be calculated into the grade point average.
-Students must complete the entire semester Program on-site in order to receive any academic credit.
+Grades from Earlham off-campus programs will be included on the Earlham transcript and will be calculated into the grade point average.
+Students must complete the entire semester program on-site in order to receive any academic credit.

-Students are required to obey the conduct requirements of the individual Program.
-Students are required to be in good physical, mental and emotional health to complete the Program.
+Students are required to obey the conduct requirements of the individual program.
+Students are required to be in good physical, mental and emotional health to complete the program.

 Students are responsible for their expenses during the independent travel period.

 Students who are responsible for breakage or damage in the living situations or in the classroom setting will be charged for the cost of repair or replacement.
-Students who lose host family or other keys pertaining to the Program will be charged for replacement and other associated costs.
+Students who lose host family or other keys pertaining to the program will be charged for replacement and other associated costs.

-Earlham reserves the right to terminate or alter a Program at any time and for any reason, without prior notice.
+Earlham reserves the right to terminate or alter a program at any time and for any reason, without prior notice.
 Every attempt will be made to keep students apprised of these changes as they arise.